Abirii/Collection-of-machine-learning-algorithms/README.md

-# Linear and Locally-Weighted-Linear-Regression using NumPy
+# collection of machine learning algorithms using NumPy